 The RSPO Secretariat shall support the working group by facilitating and coordinating working group meetings.
-The Secretariat will be responsible for the implementation of SR requirements with guidance from the SRWG, commissioning projects or studies outlined in Year 1 of implementation and Year 2 and developing the market supply and demand modelling projections.
+The Secretariat will be responsible for the implementation of SR requirements with guidance from the SRWG, commissioning projects or studies as requested with consultation with the SRWG to deliver its objectives.